At a Glance

 ✨Show Your Clinical Expertise

 Be prepared to discuss your clinical experience in detail.
-Highlight specific cases where you took responsibility for patient care, and be ready to explain your approach to multidisciplinary ward rounds and risk reviews.
+Highlight specific cases where you took responsibility for patient care, particularly in multidisciplinary settings.
+This will demonstrate your ability to handle the responsibilities outlined in the job description.